rainyl/Flow.Launcher.Plugin.ClipboardR/README.md

 ## Installation

+### Using release

 1. Downlaod zip file from [Release](https://github.com/rainyl/Flow.Launcher.Plugin.ClipboardR/releases)
 2. Place the contents of the Release zip in your %appdata%/FlowLauncher/Plugins folder and **restart**  FlowLauncher.

+### Using plugin store

+Now you can install it using plugin store!

+1. Install: `pm install ClipboardR`
+2. Update: `pm update ClipboardR`

 ## Usage

-The default keyword is `clipboardr`, you can chenge it in the FlowLauncher settings.
+The default keyword is `clipboardr`, you can change it in the FlowLauncher settings.

-Click `Copy` to copy the current data to clipboard, Click `Delete` to delete the record.
+Click `Copy` or directly the `search result` to copy the current data to clipboard, click `Delete` to delete the record.

 If you want to save images in your clipboard, open the `CacheImages` option in settings.